foo-software/create-react-app-server/README.md

 - Provide implementation option to customize Express.
 - Provide implementation option to customize static files in Express (caching, etc).
+- GitHub Action - workflow.
+Create a workflow to run tests.
 - Example apps - as a package.
 - More unit tests (Jest).
 - Integration tests - as a package.
 Cypress could be a good framework for this.
 We could test the example app with newest releases.